plaid/react-plaid-link/README.md

 ## Typescript support

-Typescript definitions for `react-plaid-link` are built into the npm packge.
+Typescript definitions for `react-plaid-link` are built into the npm package.
+If you have previously installed `@types/react-plaid-link` before this package had types, please uninstall it in favor of built-in types.